-Fostering group cohesion is the responsibility of each individual soldier.
+Fostering group cohesion is the responsibility of every individual soldier.
 You can do your part by appreciating others and taking them into consideration.
-Group cohesion grows stronger when everyone gives their best in the common task and helps others when needed.
+Group cohesion is strengthened when everyone gives their best in the common task and helps others when needed.

-6.3.5 Identifying and preventing combat stress
+6.3.5 Identifying Combat Stress and Its Prevention

-Battlefield as an environment sets higher demands on capability than normal everyday life, but a psychologically capable soldier can break his/her limits and outdo him/ herself.
+Battlefield as an environment sets higher demands on capability than normal everyday life, but a psychologically capable soldier can break their limits and outdo themselves.
 Psychological capability enables the soldier to act successfully and purposefully in straining circumstances where stress is often experienced.

-In a challenging situation, the body and psyche react with stress if ordinary function is not enough to manage the situation.
+In a challenging situation, stress is the reaction of the body and the psyche if ordinary function is not enough to manage the situation.
 For the body, stress reaction is a way to deploy additional reserve.
 Metabolism changes to increase the available resources.
 At the same time, energy is saved for example in digestion and other functions which are not necessary in a demanding situation.

-Stress is typically experienced when a person feels the strain of the situation surpasses his/her abilities to cope.
-Stress management skills are crucial in how stressful different life events seem to an individual, and how big of an impact they have on his/her overall well-being.
+Typically stress is experienced when a person feels the strain of the situation surpasses their abilities to cope.
+Stress management skills are crucial in how stressful different life events seem to an individual, and how big of an impact they have on their overall well-being.